AmirWolberg/Policies/README.md

 A .NET C# package implementing the concept of a `Policy` in C# code.

-A `policy` is a set of rules that dictate how and when a recurring action should be performed.
-Policies can be chained together in order to apply multiple rules to the same recurring action.
+A `Policy` is a mechanism for applying conditional logic and looping behavior to recurring actions or data processing workflows.
+Policies can be chained together, creating reusable and composable building blocks for complex workflows.

 ## Overview